aaronhackney/pycsfw/README.md

 ```

 ## 2. Get the domain UUID
-The domain UUIDs that your token has access to are stored in `csfw_client.token["DOMAINS"]` and is required for almost
+The domain UUIDs that your user has access to are stored in `csfw_client.token["DOMAINS"]` and the domain uuid is
-every call you will make.
+required for most API calls.

-To get the domain UUID for the domain you are wanting to make API calls against, use the `get_domain_uuid` method.
+To set the domain UUID for the client instance, use the `get_domain_uuid` method.

 In this example, I have a domain called "Customer A" that I want to work on.
 The CSFW Manager will call this "Global/Customer A" (Customer A domain is a subset of the Global Domain).